npm or yarn

 You can also simply include the CSS file in your html.
 Refer to the Stand-alone filesection for this.

-You can check out the examples repository for ways to handle this with different bundlers.
+You can check out the for ways to handle this with different bundlers.